State and Local Policy Database

 Equitable Access to TransportationList All

-Colorado does not have any state programs in place to incentivize the creation of low-income housing near transit facilities, but it does consider the proximity of transit facilities when distributing federal Low-Income Housing Tax Credits to qualifying property owners.
+Public transit: Both HB22-1304 and HB21-1271 created programs that incentivize the creation of low-income housing near transit facilities.
+The state also considers the proximity of transit facilities when distributing federal Low-Income Housing Tax Credits to qualifying property owners.
+Additionally, a companion bill (House Bill 24-1434) to HB24-1313 created a new state tax credit for affordable housing just in transit-oriented areas.

 Appliance Standards